Internet Law and Tech: Resources

 Tallinn Manual 2.0 on the International Law Applicable to Cyber Operations (2017) – NATO Cooperative Cyber Defence Centre of Excellence (Wikipedia entry) (Amazon)

-See also: The CyberSecurity Canon, an attempt by Rick Howard, Palo Alto Networks Chief Security Officer, to identify a list of must-read books for cybersecurity practitioners.
+See also: The CyberSecurity Canon – a project begun by Rick Howard, former Palo Alto Networks Chief Security Officer, to identify a list of must-read books for cybersecurity practitioners.
+The Cybersecurity Canon (mission statement) is now hosted by The Ohio State University’s Institute for Cybersecurity & Digital Trust.

 Tools and Services: